- What you need to know about ACOG scopes

 Battery less operation as is the case with all of the Trijicon systems, this sight is yet another variant of the ACOG sighting system.
-The housing on this scope carries the added short receiver close range sight, retains the full built in mount to be used with the Weaber rail system. (military standard, ) and stands as a true combat rated and testing optic.
+The housing on this scope carries the added short receiver close range sight, retains the full built in scope mount to be used with the Weaber rail system. (military standard, ) and stands as a true combat rated and testing optic.

 One piece heavy cast aluminum housing designed for combat conditions, and set up for the short receiver M-16/ AR-15 class weapons systems.